ateschan/calculator/README.md

 # Calculator

-This is a simple calculator made for the Odin Project web developmetn bootcamp.
+This is a simple calculator made for the Odin Project web development bootcamp.
 It marks my completion of the fundementals course.

 ## Features